AgalmicVentures/D20/README.md

 ## FAQ

 ### Where do you get the entropy?
-Random bytes read from `/dev/urandom` are hashed with the challenge:
+Random bytes read from `/dev/urandom` are used to seed an AES-256-CTR-DRBG.

-    RandomBytes = 128 bytes from /dev/urandom
-    Entropy = SHA512(Challenge || RandomBytes)

 ### Is `/dev/urandom` really secure?
 Don't you want to use `/dev/random`?
 Yes.
 As long as you trust the crypto primitives you rely on the rest of the time.
 This is well covered here: http://www.2uo.de/myths-about-urandom/.

+### So why use the AES-256-CTR-DRBG?
+In the unlikely event that `/dev/urandom` relies on a poor algorithm, this offers an additional degree of protection.

 ### How can I trust the server?
 You don't have to.
 The client accepts a list of servers to use.
 As long as at